filiphuhta/random-dog-image/README.md

 > Install the package: `npm install random-dog-image`

-`import` the react generator `component` like:
+`import` the react dog image generator `component` like:

  ```
- import DogImage from 'random-dog-generator'
+ import DogImage from 'random-dog-image'
   ```
 then just add it to your react `component` like:
  ```